 To get a significant result, I bumped the luck factor up to 4 – a level that some of those who’ve commented on earlier posts think is a better fit for backgammon.
 At that level, the 64 ABCD|EF|X beat the 64 ABCD|EF|XR, with f(C) = 113.00 and 113.95, respectively.

-So, the earlier result is confirmed with respect to high-skill events.
-But it’s not confirmed for low skill events, and the conclusion is reversed for very low-skill events.
+So, the earlier result is confirmed with respect to low-luck events.
+But it’s not confirmed for high-luck events, and the conclusion is reversed for very-high-luck events.

 I take this as validation for the widespread practice, at least in backgammon tourneys, of omitting the recharge round in designs that are otherwise perfect double-eliminations.